 Mastichari Beach is situated along the edge of Mastichari village just 22 kilometres west of Kos Town.
 The beach is well organised and has no shortage of things to do with the windsurfing school being particularly popular and the waves make surfing great fun.

-Paradise is a huge sandy beach on the south coast of Kos, it's busy throughout the tourist season, it’s great for kids, has multiple water sports vendors and the taverna serves hot food, snacks, drinks and ice creams and from it’s position on the hill you get good views.
+Paradise is a huge sandy beach on the south coast of Kos, it's busy throughout the summer, it’s great for kids, has multiple water sports vendors and the taverna serves hot food, snacks, drinks and ice creams with great views from above the beach.